 Government travel advice is as follows:

 - Continue to work from home if you can and stay local as much as possible.
-If you need to travel, walk, cycle or drive if you can.
+If you need to travel, walk or cycle if you can.
+Where this is not possible, use public transport or drive.

-- Capacity is limited on public transport due to social distancing so avoid peak times where possible
+- Capacity is limited on public transport due to social distancing so avoid the busiest routes and peak times where possible.

-- Keep your distance from other passengers, wear a face covering, clean your hands frequently and use contactless payment.
+- When using public transport, keep your distance from other passengers, wear a face covering, wash or sanitise your hands frequently and use contactless payment.